 Can understand the concept of discipline and the difference between appropriate and inappropriate behavior

 Can understand the meaning of expressions like 'please' and 'thank you'

 3 to 6 years

-Between the ages of 3 and 6, children have a self-centred view of the world around them.
-They need to be taught how to learn and memorise.
+Between the ages of 3 and 6, children have a self-centered view of the world around them.
+They need to be taught how to learn and memorize.
 This is also the age when they enter the preschool stage and develop social interaction skills such as playing and cooperating with other children of their own age.

 It is important for parents to be aware of cognitive milestones to spot any developmental delay or deviation in their children.
 This will enable them to seek assistance from experts early on and provide their child with the help necessary to catch up with his peers.

-Parents should consult a developmental paediatrician if their baby
+Parents should consult a developmental pediatrician if their baby

-• does not exhibit social smile after he is 2 months old
+does not exhibit a social smile after he is 2 months old

-• does not respond to sound of a rattle or his name being called by 5–6 months of age
+does not respond to the sound of a rattle or his name being called by 5-6 months of age